 The Procrastinator’s Bible: 10 productivity commandments

-Productivity should be the word of the year: everyone talks about it, everyone wants to achieve it.
+Productivity should be the word of the year: everyone talks about it and everyone wants to achieve it.
 But how?
-We try to change our daily routines, build good habits, and use all those fancy planners, and still, procrastination seems to be winning.
+We try to change our daily routines, build good habits, and use all those fancy planners.
+But still, procrastination seems to be winning.

 1. Make a task you hate more bearable — write a checklist!

 Productivity gurus can’t stress enough the importance of lists.
 Making to-do lists isn’t everyone’s cup of tea, so if you don’t like writing things down every morning, we suggest taking a different approach: create a checklist for something you hate doing.

 It can be anything: cleaning your house, doing the laundry, or working on a PowerPoint presentation.
 If you create a checklist of things you need to do to complete that dreaded task, you won’t feel the urge to get distracted.

 We often distract ourselves when we’re facing a complex task or challenge.
 Having a checklist at hand will help you focus on the little steps of your project or errand and finish it on time.

 Procrastination happens when you have too many tasks and have to figure out how to juggle them.
 As a result, you end up scrolling through your Instagram feed because you don’t know where to start.

 Your day may consist of numerous huge and small tasks, but you can’t do everything.
 The key is prioritizing your work.
 There is a great approach that could help you set your priorities straight for the day.
 It’s called the ABCDE method.